TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/julia/index.md

 catch e
     error()
 end

 ```

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Julia](https://sampleprograms.io/languages/julia) was written by:
+Bubble Sort in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - sniklas142

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 20:53:17.
-The solution was first committed on Oct 01 2020 15:22:44.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution